 Building a Nonprofit Professional Development Program That Works

-The 2023 Workplace Learning Report from LinkedIn highlights two reasons why building nonprofit professional development programs at your organization is a worthy focus:
+LinkedIn's 2023 Workplace Learning Report highlights two reasons why building nonprofit professional development programs at your organization is a worthy focus:

 Job skills are changing fast: Skill sets for jobs have changed by around 25% since 2015 and will change by up to 50% by 2027.
 With so much change on the horizon, 89% of learning and development professionals agree that building employee skills will help organizations navigate the evolving future of work.